 This includes expenses for the following: Health, Housing, Transportation, Education, Employment/Training/Support, Assistive Technology, Funeral and Burial, Legal Fee’s, Financial Management, Personal Care and Monitoring, and other expenses approved by the Treasury of Regulations.

-Please note that although this post is sponsored by ABLE Trust through a Bloggin' Mama's campaign, all opinions are my own.
+Please note that although this post is sponsored by ABLE United through a Bloggin' Mama's campaign, all opinions are my own.